SLAM! (radio station): SLAM!FM

-On 2 November 2013 Menno de Boer left SLAM!FM, and switched to the radio station 538.
-This led to adoption of the 'Most Wanted' DJ Martijn La Grouw.
+On November 2, 2013, Menno de Boer left SLAM!FM and moved to radio station 538.
+This led to the program 'Most Wanted' being taken over by DJ Martijn La Grouw.

-On 6 January 2014 De Avondploeg moved to Radio 538.
-De Avondploeg takes on Radio 538's old timeslot Mark Labrand over.
-The old time slot on SLAM!FM would be taken over by Igmar Felicia on January 6 with the program "Bij Igmar".
-He presents this program along with Joep Schrijvers.
+On January 6, 2014, De Avondploeg moved to Radio 538.
+The program took over Mark Labrand's old time slot on that station.
+The old time slot on SLAM!FM was taken over by Igmar Felicia with his program Bij Igmar as of that day.